incrediblesound/DiamondDB/README.md

 How to Use
 ----------
 DiamondDB takes advantage of features in the most current version of Node.
-The main interface is `src/main.js` and requires one package (bluebird) so you'll have to run `npm install`.
-If you are using an earlier version of Node, you can run `webpack` to build the package for earlier versions, which will then be located in `dist/diamond.js`.
+The main interface is `src/main.js` but if you are using an earlier version of Node or want to use the minified version, you can run `npm install` and `webpack` to build the package which will be located in `dist/diamond.js`.

 Before starting the database run `mkdir data` to make the folder for storing records.
 Here is an example of how to configure DiamondDB:
 ```javascript